GEOS270/Module6/docs/Content_Part2.md

+# Sampling and Inverse Distance Weighting

+This [Arc Project](https://github.com/GEOS270/Module6/blob/main/data/Sampling_Interpolation.zip) shows how we can create random points in Arc and use them collect samples.
+It also shows how we can run inverse distance weighting and highlights the influence of sample size and sampling method.

+### TopHat Question 5

+Stratified sampling is an unbiased sampling method.

+* True
+* False

+### TopHat Question 6

+Spatial ___ is a way to "fill in the blanks".
+We can it to estimate the values of a continuous field (raster) from samples at point locations.

+* Extrapolation
+* Interpolation
+* Explanation
+* Interpretation

 <!-- See [**this link**](https://github.com/June-Skeeter/Module6_GEOS270/blob/main/docs/content/Nov_17.pdf) for a .pdf copy of the lecture (*note the formatting is not perfect*)

 See [**this link**](https://github.com/June-Skeeter/Module6_GEOS270/blob/main/docs/content/Error_Examples.zip) if you would like a copy of the ArcPro Error_Examples project file to play around with on your own. -->